 The costs associated with targeted road safety improvements would be primarily dependent upon the scale, complexity and location of any interventions.
-More significant interventions such as junction improvements and route realignments are likely to have a higher cost estimate than less-intrusive interventions such as the closure of access points off the A96 as well as any signage and lighting improvements.
+More significant interventions such as junction improvements and route realignments are likely to have a higher cost estimate than less intrusive interventions such as the closure of access points off the A96 as well as any signage and lighting improvements.

-Interventions associated with the development of the A96 Electric Corridor such as alternative refuelling infrastructure and facilities can have a wide ranging cost associated with them, ranging from being relatively modest to quite substantial, depending on their scale and size.
+Interventions associated with the development of the A96 Electric Corridor such as alternative refuelling infrastructure and facilities, can have a wide ranging cost associated with them, ranging from being relatively modest to quite substantial, depending on their scale and size.
 Depending on the nature of the option, funding may be required for personnel to operate and maintain the sites although it is recognised that this cost could be reduced if the infrastructure is of a self-serve nature.

-Provision of strategic bus priority measures generally involves relatively low-cost interventions across the A96 corridor.
+The provision of strategic bus priority measures could also involve varying costs depending on the scale of intervention.
 The Scottish Government has already committed to long-term investment in bus priority infrastructure.
 If this demonstrates value for money, funding could be extended, especially if there is evidence of bus priority investment being leveraged to support improvements from operators and local transport authorities.